privacyint/website-guides/guide-steps/en/chrome-and-derivatives-install-user-agent-switcher-random-user-agent.md

 ![Fig. 3: Notification of successful installation](../../images/Chrome/agent-notify.png?raw=true)

-To check you currently assigned user-agent, click the icon (Fig. 4).
+To check you currently assigned user agent, click the icon (Fig. 4).
 If you stumble on a page which breaks when you have Random User Agent enabled, you can either disable it for that domain, clicking on **Enabled on this domain**, or pause the switcher temporarily, clicking on **Pause Switcher**.

 ![Fig. 4: Random User Agent pop-up interface](../../images/Chrome/agent-test.png?raw=true)